 Daily Global Sea Ice Area and Trend

-is well within normal variation.
-Not subject to urban heat
+well within normal variation.
+Not subject to urban heat island effects, the

 (Source: Department